 Mitch: Sell faster.

-If you repossess personal property.
-It is just like a car or a boat.
+If you repossess personal property, it’s just like a car or a boat.
 If you financed your car at the bank, they hold the title and you make monthly payments to them until you make the very last payment.
 You don’t get the title to that car until you make your very last payment.
-And if you default anywhere along the way, they send the repo man.
-And the repo man puts a hook underneath your bumper and tows your car away.
-And that’s what we do if you default on the purchase on a beneficial interest on land trust.

 Randy: Can I add to that, Mitch?